-1.1 Prior to HomeChoice assessing the Customer’s credit available, nothing shall oblige HomeChoice to supply the Customer with the goods.
-If HomeChoice grants the Customer credit and supplies the goods it shall deliver them to the Customer who may accept or reject the goods as set out in clause 1.2 and 1.3 below.
+1.1 HomeChoice is under no obligation to supply any goods to the customer until an agreement has been concluded.
+If homechoice grants the Customer credit and supplies the goods it shall deliver them to the Customer who may accept or reject the goods as set out in clause 1.2 and 1.3 below.

 1.2 All goods supplied by HomeChoice to the Customer are subject to the Customer’s approval.
 The Customer has a period of 14 (fourteen) days with effect from the date of receipt of the goods to examine the goods and, if they do not meet with the Customer’s approval for any reason, to return the goods in terms of clause 1.3 below upon which this credit agreement will be terminated.
 If the goods are not returned by the Customer to HomeChoice within 14 (fourteen) days of the Customer receiving them, the Customer is irrefutably deemed to have elected to purchase the goods.

 1.3 The goods must be returned together with the packing list to HomeChoice by the Customer in the original packaging, if possible, and by insured post.
 All returns must be addressed to HOMECHOICE, PRIVATE BAG X28, CAPEMAIL, 8003.
 ALL ITEMS RECEIVED MUST BE RETURNED (INCLUDING ANY GIFTS).

 2. Payment options